 The Southwest Ohio Regional Transit Authority (SORTA) is a tax-supported, independent political subdivision of the State of Ohio and is a government entity.
 SORTA operates Metro fixed-route bus service and Access paratransit service for people whose disabilities prevent their riding Metro buses.

-Jason Dunn - Chair
+Kreg Keesee - Chair

-Kenneth Reed - Vice Chair
+Robert Harris - Vice Chair

 Maurice Brown is president of the American Federation of State, County and Municipal Workers (AFSCME) Local 250 representing the City of Cincinnati employees.
 He has been an employee with the City of Cincinnati since 2007 and was a Minority Small Business Owner for 15 years.
 He is a board member of the City of Cincinnati’s Community Development Advisory Board.
-Previously, he served as a social service worker and mentor for the “Friends of the Children” program formerly funded by Hamilton County Jobs and Family Services, and was a volunteer with the Greater Cincinnati YMCA summer youth program and a youth basketball and softball coach.
-Mr. Brown has been a resident of Cincinnati for more than 30 years.
+Previously, he served as a social service worker and mentor for the “Friends of the Children” program formerly funded by Hamilton County Jobs and Family Services, and he was a volunteer with the Greater Cincinnati YMCA summer youth program and a youth basketball and softball coach.
+Brown has been a resident of Cincinnati for more than 30 years.
 He joined the SORTA board in 2015.